RaumZeitLabor

 RaumZeitLabor is a hackerspace operated by non-profit association RaumZeitLabor e.
 V. in the city of Mannheim, Germany.

 The association

 RaumZeitLabor is operated by non-profit association RaumZeitLabor e.
 V. and is mainly financed by about 100 members and donations.
 Membership is not required to take part in the, for the most part, free workshops and meetings.

 The purpose of the association is the creation of an environment for youth work, adult education, modern information privacy and socializing between communities.

 The hackerspace

-RaumZeitLabor is located on the former site of ABB in Mannheim-Käfertal.
+RaumZeitLabor is located in the former building of Standard Elektrik Lorenz in Mannheim-Käfertal.

-The hackerspace itself consists of two rooms (110m² and 60m²).
-In the bigger room there is a second floor above the ground.
-Part of the rooms are a kitchen, areas for electronics, etching for producing printed circuit boards and a workshop.
+The hackerspace itself consists of four rooms (in total around 200m2).
+Part of the rooms are a kitchen, areas for electronics, 3D printing, Embroidery as well as a workshop for woodworking.

 Equipment

-RaumZeitLabor contains different kinds of equipment to help members fulfilling their projects and offering services.
+RaumZeitLabor contains different kinds of equipment to help members fulfil their projects and services being offered.

 Part of the equipment, amongst other things: